 The results are truly spectacular.

-The Amiens Cathedral light show is put on each night from 15 June to the third Sunday in September, once it gets dark, and then again in December, at 7pm as part of the Amiens Christmas market.
+The Amiens Cathedral light show is put on each night in summer from 15 June to the third Sunday in September, once it gets dark.
+And then again in December as part of the Amiens Christmas market.
 There are also special showings at midnight on Christmas Eve and New Year’s Eve.
 For people looking for something different, something out of the ordinary – this really is a wonderful way to see in the New Year.
 Take your champagne!

 As being able to see the spectacle depends on it being dark, start times vary through summer: